geeknoid/Undertaker/README.md

 * `--assembly-layer-cake` lets you specify the path to the file where the full layer cake of dependencies should be written.
 Each assembly in a layer only depends on assemblies in lower layers.

+* `--needless-internals-visible-to-report` lets you specify the path to the file where the report on needless uses of [InternalsVisibleTo] should be written.

 * `--graph-dump` lets you specify the path to the file where the internal graph dump should be written.
 This is a text file containing the graph of all the symbols and their references.
 This is useful for debugging and understanding the internal workings of the tool.

 * `--continue-on-load-errors` lets you specify that the program should continue to run even if some assemblies fail to load.

 ## Roots